samarthpusalkar/Adaptive_Trainer/README.md

 ```bash
 pip install adaptive-trainer
 ```

-*(Once you upload it to PyPI.
-For local development:)*
+*For local directly from repo, clone and checkout to the required branch and run:
 ```bash
 pip install .
 ```
-*Or, if you want to install with optional dependencies like flash-attention:*
+*if you want to install with optional dependencies like flash-attention:*
 ```bash
 pip install flash-attn --no-build-isolation
 pip install bitsandbytes